techidaily/site-games-able/source/_posts/mastering-volume-control-on-xbox-s-and-x-series-x.md

 ![A photograph of the power button of an Xbox Series X console](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/xbox-power-button.jpg)

- If you enable**Mute notification sounds** , for instance, it may make it harder for you to acknowledge useful messages from Xbox, like when you can[save money through your Xbox wish list](https://www.makeuseof.com/xbox-how-to-manage-wish-list/) .
+ If you enable**Mute notification sounds** , for instance, it may make it harder for you to acknowledge useful messages from Xbox, like when you can [save money through your Xbox wish list](https://www.makeuseof.com/xbox-how-to-manage-wish-list/) .
 If you miss the notification because you have**Mute notification sounds** enabled, you may miss out on saving money.

 ## How to Access Accessibility Settings to Alter Sound on Xbox Series X|S

  Now you know the key things to be aware of when altering the accessibility settings for audio on your Xbox, let's take a look at how you can adjust the features on your console.

- Just like the[dashboard and accessibility shortcuts on Xbox Series X|S](https://www.makeuseof.com/how-to-use-xbox-dashboard-and-accessibility-shortcuts/) , you can use most of the accessibility settings for audio to cater your Xbox to your experience or use the features as a useful tool.
+ Just like the [dashboard and accessibility shortcuts on Xbox Series X|S](https://www.makeuseof.com/how-to-use-xbox-dashboard-and-accessibility-shortcuts/) , you can use most of the accessibility settings for audio to cater your Xbox to your experience or use the features as a useful tool.
 To set up and use the audio accessibility settings on your Xbox Series X|S, follow these steps:

 * Press the Xbox button to open the Guide menu.
 * Highlight the options for**Profile & system** , and select**Settings** .